IT’S ALMOST ST. PATRICK’S DAY, SO IT IS TIME FOR ME, AGAIN, TO OFFER YOU THIS GUINNESS STOUT CHOCOLATE LAYER CAKE.

-My husband and I exchanged looks.
+My then-husband (now late husband) and I exchanged looks.
 Across the surreality, at least one minor mystery was solved: that empty wooden cake box, the name of its high-end bakery painted in gold-leaf atop it — – what, we had wondered, was it doing sitting near the front door of my father’s Los Angeles apartment?
 Where had it come from?

 Larger mysteries remained, as they always do with an unexpected death.
 We tried to unravel them, though we’d not yet fully let in the basics: my 76-year-old father’s heart had abruptly stopped beating.
 His sudden death had upended normality.
 Ned and I flying in from the middle of the country, arranging his memorial, clearing out his apartment.
 The week we did all that we somehow ended up (I have no memory of how), as house-guests of kind Fionnula, whom we’d never met before this turn of events.